The Commonwealth’s Regional Investment Framework

 This piece of apolitical work marries the principles of regional development with opportunity.
 It identifies South West characteristics, trends shaping our future, priority settings and the principles of regional development to highlight a range of interventions and proposals that would make our region an internationally-recognised region of excellence.

 It is incumbent on us to identify what’s important to our region.
-We can pursue ambitious but realistic goals, choosing to disregard parochialism and opening our minds to prioritise game-changing opportunities that will have everyone pulling together for the greater benefit of the region.
+We can pursue ambitious but realistic goals, choosing to disregard parochialism and opening our minds to prioritise game-changing opportunities that will have everyone working collectively for the greater benefit of the region.

 The European calendar has four seasons, while there are six Noongar seasons in Western Australia’s South West.
 The seasons reflect the weather, plants and food sources.